-A British soldier has been killed in enemy fire while on patrol in Afghanistan, the Ministry of Defence has announced.
+A British soldier from 1st Battalion The Royal Welsh has been killed in Afghanistan, the Ministry of Defence said.